-Lowther describes itself as 'a hidden place waking from hibernation'.
-The castle was abandoned in 1937, and now stands as an intriguing historic sandstone shell, while its 130 acres of once magnificent gardens are undergoing a restoration project to gradually peel back the layers of time.
+Lowther Castle describes itself as a hidden place waking from hibernation.
+The castle was abandoned in 1937 and now stands as an intriguing historic sandstone shell, while its 130 acres of once magnificent gardens are undergoing a restoration project to gradually peel back the layers of time.
 You are free to explore its extensive grounds, woods and number of 'themed' garden rooms which are slowly being brought back to life after years of neglect.
 Why not compliment your visit with lunch or afternoon tea in the modern Café in the Courtyard?

 5. Levens Hall & Gardens, near Kendal

-Levens Hall is an Elizabethan mansion house which has been home to the Bagot family for generations.
+Levens Hall is an Elizabethan mansion house that has been home to the Bagot family for generations.
 It is probably best known for its outstanding topiary gardens, which were recently featured on Monty Don's BBC series, The Secret History of the British Garden, as the only surviving garden from the 1600s.
-There are over 100 pieces of topiary altogether, with some over nine metres high - look out for the chess pieces!
+There are over 100 pieces of topiary altogether, with some over nine metres high - lookout for the chess pieces!